 Skin cells renew themselves every two to three weeks, moving up from the lower level called the dermis.
 During this progression through the skin layers, lipids are released into the spaces between cells.
 Your skin has its own natural moisturizing factor (NMF).
 These lipids form a barrier to water loss and help retain the skin’s NMF.
-Disruption of this lipid matrix and subsequent loss of hydration can lead to dry, flaky skin.
+Disrupting this lipid matrix and the subsequent loss of hydration can lead to dry, flaky skin.

 Differentiating moisturizers by their properties

 Occlusive agents increase moisture levels in skin by providing a physical barrier to water loss.
 The classic cosmetic occlusive agent is petrolatum, or petroleum jelly (like Vaseline).
 It is a by-product of petroleum products and was first used as a cosmetic ingredient in the late 1800s.
 It is the most effective occlusive agent, capable of blocking 98% of water loss from the skin.
-Many occlusive agents can leave a heavy feeling on skin, particularly if you are going to apply makeup immediately afterwards, so they are often combined with other ingredients like emollients to improve consumer appeal.
+Many occlusive agents can leave a heavy feeling on skin, particularly if you are going to apply makeup immediately afterwards.
+To counteract this, they are often combined with other ingredients like emollients to improve consumer appeal.
 Some oils, like castor, mineral, and jojoba oil, work as both emollients and occlusive agents.
 Occlusive ingredients are ideal for dry and very dry skin types.

 The most common occlusives (to prevent water loss) found in moisturizers are: